-A: For HR purposes, you will need to bring one form of ID from list A or one form of ID from list B and C to verify the I-9 Form.
+For HR purposes, you will need to bring one form of ID from list A or one form of ID from list B and C to verify the I-9 Form.
 This list is located in the forms section under Form I-9.
-You will also need to bring proof of insurance, proof of dependency (birth certificate, marriage certificate) your car registration, and driver's license in order to get a parking pass through ENMU Police Department.
+You will also need to bring proof of insurance, proof of dependency (birth certificate, marriage certificate) your car registration, and driver's license in order to get a parking pass through University Police.

 Q: Do I need to bring anything to enroll my wife and/or children on my medical, dental, vision, or life insurance?

 Yes, please bring your marriage certificate and birth certificate if you need to enroll dependents on your insurance plans.

 Q: If I decline medical coverage during my 31-day window of opportunity, may I enroll to NMPSIA medical coverage at a later date?

 If you do not turn in your application during your 31-day window of opportunity, you may enroll late to any of the medical plans.
 Late entrants are subjected to a maximum 18-month pre-existing conditions limitation period.

 Q: What does "maximum allowable charge" in the United Concordia plan mean?